Subscribe To This Site

 You can do an apprenticeship in open sandwiches as well and you will find take-away shops that specialise in open sandwiches.

-The Danish Ryebread.
+The Danish Ryebread For Smorgasbord.

 The Danish Ryebread is a speciality in Denmark and comes in a lot of varieties like: light rye, dark rye, and with a variety of grains.